Mumbai's new police commissioner speaks about his plans

-While taking charge as the city’s new police commissioner, Rakesh Maria spoke about his plans during his stint; says he will show no tolerance to street crimes and prioritise safety of women, children and senior citizens
+While taking charge as the city’s top cop, Rakesh Maria stated that he will show no tolerance to street crimes and prioritise safety of women, children and senior citizens

 “To become the Mumbai Police commissioner is a dream come true for a Bandra boy who used to play football in the lanes of Bandra,” said Rakesh Maria, the 1981 batch IPS officer, while taking charge as the commissioner of police (CP) on Sunday morning.